-You may have heard the phrase “honey adulteration”, but what does it mean?
-If you’re like me and hadn’t even heard the phrase before today, don’t worry… because as often as it happens, it’s not widely talked about or generally known.
+As often as it happens, the issue of honey adulteration not widely talked about or generally known.
+So what exactly is it?
 Honey adulteration is the process of altering or cutting pure honey with fillers and cheaper sweeteners.
 Some of these sweeteners include corn syrup, sugars, and more recently, rice syrups.
-It may not be obvious why this is a problem, so let me explain.
+It may not be obvious why this is a problem, so let’s dive into the topic.

 Imported and blended honey

 In the last decade or so, the demand for honey has been steadily rising.
 In a time where everyone is more enlightened about their food choices and are wanting more natural food products, honey is a perfect choice.
 But because of this increased demand, honey suppliers are having a hard time keeping up.
 Unfortunately, much of the honey you see in grocery stores has been blended with imported honey from foreign countries to account for this gap in supply and demand.
 Here’s where we get to adulterated honey.